oliverpool/imohash/algorithm.md

 ## Introduction

-imohash is a file hashing algorithm optimized for large files.
+sparsehash is a file hashing algorithm optimized for large files.
 It uses file size and sampling in hash generation.
 Because it does not process the whole file, it is not a general purpose hashing algorithm.
-But for applications where a hash sample is sufficient, imohash will provide a high performance hashing, especially for large files over slow networks.
+But for applications where a hash sample is sufficient, sparsehash will provide a high performance hashing, especially for large files over slow networks.

 ## Algorithm

-imohash generates a 128-bit hash from a fixed length message or file.
+sparsehash generates a 128-bit hash from a fixed length message or file.
 This is done in two phases:

 1. hash calculation